| || Sorry, this page has moved!|

 The Zoning Ordinance is adopted as Title 19 of the Roseville Municipal Code.
 The Zoning Ordinance implements the City's General Plan and Specific Plans, and establishes regulations governing the use, placement, spacing and size of land and buildings.
 The Zoning Ordinance also describes various permits available through the Planning Division, when they are needed, and the process for obtaining permits.

 California planning law authorizes cities and developers to enter into a contract to lock in regulations and policies governing the property.
 Development agreements benefit the city and its residents by detailing the developer's responsibilities for public improvements and infrastructure such as street lights and roads.
 Since specific plans may be amended or repealed at the City's discretion, development agreements also give developers the certainty they need to develop their property.
 With the obligations of both the City and the developer detailed and in writing, the project is able to move ahead smoothly with few obstacles.

 Community Design Guidelines identify the City's expectations for planning, designing and reviewing development proposals in Roseville.
 The document's purpose is to identify standards that promote high quality development and design.

 Roseville's Blueprint Implementation Strategies

-For more information about these comprehensive planning documents, contact the Planning Department, 774-5276.
+For more information about these comprehensive planning documents, contact the Planning Division at 774-5276.